r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit_resource_files.md

       help = %Q|
         Description:
           This Metasploit RC file can be used to automate the exploitation process.
-          In this example we are using msfconsole setg to add to msfdb database rhosts then trigger db_nmap nse scripts and msfconsole auxiliary modules againts rhosts.
+          In this example we are using msfconsole setg to add to msfdb database rhost(s) then trigger db_nmap nse scripts and msfconsole auxiliary modules againts rhost(s).

         Execute in msfconsole:
           setg RHOSTS <hosts-separated-by-spaces>